19hours/sg-statutes/Acts/Income Tax Act.md

 (iii) moneys paid or payable on the surrender of its offshore non-participating reinsurance policies;

-(iv) the net increase between the beginning and ending values of the policy liabilities of the part of any life insurance fund relating to its offshore non-participating reinsurance policies for the period for which the gains or profits are ascertained, both values being determined in accordance with the Insurance Act;
+(iv) the net increase between the beginning and ending values of the policy liabilities of the part of any life insurance fund relating to its offshore non-participating reinsurance policies for the period for which the gains or profits are ascertained, both values being determined in accordance with the Insurance Act and after deducting any liability in respect of reinsurance ceded to a reinsurer;

 [Act 39 of 2017 wef 01/06/2017]

+[Act 32 of 2019 wef 01/01/2019]

 “offshore life reinsurance business” means the business of reinsuring the liability of a life policy, or an accident and health policy, of any life insurance fund, not being a Singapore policy within the meaning of the Insurance Act;